 5. Outline your most useful product manager skills and proficiencies

-Include a key skills section on your product manager resume to highlight all of your abilities that match the requirements of the job you’re applying for.
+Include a key skills section on your product manager resume to highlight your abilities that match the job requirements you’re applying for.
 Organize your skills into a bulleted list to show you can successfully develop, launch, and manage products.
 Remember to include soft skills as well — your capacity to work well with others is just as important as other job duties.
 Here’s a list of examples to get you started:

 Resume writer’s tip: Use descriptive action verbs

 Be direct with your resume readers by using action verbs to keep your language concise and impactful.
-To avoid unnecessary first-person language (e.g., “I was responsible for managing…”), start your sentences with a verb.
+Start your sentences with a verb to avoid unnecessary first-person language (e.g., “I was responsible for managing…”).
 These words help to show hiring managers what you accomplished in your role, not just what was expected of you.
 Here are some examples you can use in your product manager resume:

 How To Pick the Best Product Manager Resume Template